elijahmuraoka/ImageProcessor/README.md

 * **Class ChangeBrightness (public):** This class represents the command that is used to change the brightness of a certain image.
 This means all RGB values increase or decrease by a set increment amount.
 ~~~~
-@Override IPModel execute(IPModel m, Scanner scan):Change the brightness of the image by the given increment to create a new image,
-  referred to henceforth by the given destination name.
+execute(IPModel m, Scanner scan):Change the brightness of the image by the given increment to create a new image, referred to henceforth by the given destination name.
 The increment may be positive (brightening) or negative (darkening).

-  @return the modified image model with a new level of brightness.
 ~~~~
 ~~~~
 private int[] cbHelper(int[] pixel): The helper method used to change the brightness of a pixel.